datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Every member of the institute has an account on an expensive and large compute cluster, and all of the data exists in dedicated directories on this server.
-In order to work on their research questions without modifying original data, every user creates own copies of the full data in their user account on the cluster -- even if it contains many files that are not necessary for their analysis.
+In order to work on their research questions without modifying original data, every user creates their own copies of the full data in their user account on the cluster -- even if it contains many files that are not necessary for their analysis.
 In addition, they add all computed derivatives and outputs, even old versions, out of fear